Workbook Creative, Inc.

 Profile

-Luisa Jung was born and raised in Buenos Aires.
+Luisa Jung was born and raised in Argentina.
 She graduated in Architecture at the University of Buenos Aires.
-Her client portfolio includes names such as The Washington Post, Scientific American and The New York Times.
-Luisa is represented globally by Richard Salzman.
+Her work has been recognized by The Society of Illustrators NY, Communication Arts Magazine, American Illustration, The Society of Illustrators LA, V&A Illustration Awards, World Illustration Awards, Lürzer's Archive, 3x3 Magazine, among others.
 She lives and works in Cologne, Germany.

 Style/Techniques

-Animation, Caricature, Conceptual, Digital, Figurative, Graphic, Line with Color, Texture, Pattern, Silk Prints, Motion
+Animation, Caricature, Colored Pencil, Conceptual, Digital, Figurative, Graphic, Line with Color, Oil, Painterly, Pencil, Stylized, Texture, Pattern, Silk Prints

 Subject/Specialties

-Humor, Adventure, Animals, Annual Report, Book Covers, Celebrities, Children, Computers, Corporate, Editorial, Education, Family, Fashion/Cosmetics, Food, Health, Industrial, Landscape, Leisure, Medical, Music, Nature, People, Political, Portrait, Product, Religious, Romance, Science, Scientific, Sports, Technology, Travel, Agriculture, Lifestyle, Feminine, Spiritual, Youth, Environmental, Financial
+Adventure, Animals, Annual Report, Architecture, Botanical, Celebrities, Charts, Children, Computers, Corporate, Editorial, Education, Family, Fashion/Cosmetics, Food, Health, Industrial, Landscape, Medical, Music, Nature, People, Political, Portrait, Product, Religious, Romance, Science, Scientific, Sports, Still Life, Technology, Travel, Agriculture, Food/Beverage, Lifestyle, Feminine, Spiritual, Environmental, Financial, Urban